-Salma Hayek, interview for O Magazine

 Linking works in combination with stress, so you have to master stress before connected speech sounds natural.

 Think about the word “gonna,” the contracted form of “going to.”
-Many non-native speakers start saying it as soon as they learn what it means.

 (Want to know more?
 Learn how to sound like a native speaker when using informal contractions like gonna, wanna, dunno, hafta, and more.)

 The flow of English will come more naturally once you’ve mastered the rhythm of English.

 We link words in order to flow easily between the most important words in the sentence.

 Don’t try to jump to the end – improve your word and sentence stress first.

 Your Mindset is Essential for a Natural-Sounding Accent